Your skull is made up of

 Improper development of the maxilla can also cause speech issues by changing the shape of your palate.

 A recessed maxilla can be treated with orthodontic headgear, dermal fillers, or surgery.

 Orthodontic headgear is a device worn outside the mouth to correct jaw and bite irregularities.
 Children, whose jaws and teeth are still developing, typically wear headgear.

 A reverse pull facemask is a type of orthodontic headgear that’s used to correct underdevelopment of the upper jaw.
 This headgear works by using elastic bands connected to braces.
 In most cases, the headgear needs to be worn for at least 12 hours per day.

 Dermal fillers are gels that are injected beneath your skin to restore volume and reshape your face.
 They can be made of a variety of materials including calcium hydroxyapatite, hyaluronic acid, or polyalkylimide.

 According to the American Board of Cosmetic Surgery, more than 1 million people get facial fillers each year.

 Face pulling is a technique that can supposedly move the maxilla bone forward and upward.
 The idea is that if you assert a pressure repetitively to your maxilla bone, it will remodel itself.
 There are several types of face pulling techniques described online.

 Another popular technique called mewing involves flattening your tongue against the roof of your mouth to realign your teeth and reshape your jaw.
-There’s no evidence that the technique is effective.
-The creator, Dr. John Mew, has since been stripped of his dental license by the United Kingdom’s General Dental Council.
+There’s no scientific evidence that the technique is effective.

 If a recessed maxilla isn’t causing any health issues, there’s no need to have it treated.
 If it’s causing issues, or if you want to change it for cosmetic reasons, dermal fillers or jaw surgery are the most practical treatments for adults.